fluXamir/food-diary/README.md

 ## ✨ Features

-- Add, view, and delete daily food entries
+- Add, view, and delete daily food recipes.
-- Categorize meals (e.g., Breakfast, Lunch, Snacks, Dinner)
+- Add your Favourite recipes.
 - Simple GUI interface built in NetBeans
 - Data stored locally in a database